India's power. In English

 No one refused me the pleasure, and my travel comrades and all staff were helped me to shred papaya.

-We also added not very ripe mango, a little lime juice, sugar cane paste, sesame oil and dices hard tomato.
+We also added not very ripe mango, a little lime juice, sugar cane paste, sesame oil, and dice hard tomato.

 Finely chopped coriander and mint gave a savory finish to the salad.